lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-07-27-Truth_Models.md

 The recent COVID-19 pandemic has given us a striking demonstration of science in action.
 Over a period of two years, scientists around the world examined this unknown pathogen.
 They decoded its genome and developed vaccines and treatments.
-But some people were not impressed, noting that scientific advice could change radically from month to month: therefore, scientific truth was unreliable.
+But some people were not impressed: since scientific advice could change from month to month, scientific truth was fallible.
-They preferred to rely on treatments advocated by quacks based on feeble evidence but promoted with absolute and rigid confidence.
+"Sceptics" preferred to rely on treatments advocated by quacks based on feeble evidence but promoted with absolute confidence.
 Some fell ill but continued to cling to quack advice and conspiracy theories until literally their dying breath.
+Scientific truth is regularly challenged by new observations.
 On the other hand, *mathematical truth* is infallible, right?

 ### Truth in mathematics

-Scientific truth, the beliefs of researchers regarding COVID-19 for example, is regularly challenged by new observations.
-Regarding mathematical truth, our starting point must be the classic work *[Proofs and Refutations: The Logic of Mathematical Discovery](https://doi.org/10.1017/CBO9781139171472)* by [Imre Lakatos](https://plato.stanford.edu/entries/lakatos/).
+For mathematical truth, our starting point must be the classic work *[Proofs and Refutations: The Logic of Mathematical Discovery](https://doi.org/10.1017/CBO9781139171472)* by [Imre Lakatos](https://plato.stanford.edu/entries/lakatos/).
 Lakatos tells the story of Euler's formula, which relates the vertices, edges and faces of polyhedra.